ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 size for all the recipes output, including `/preproc/` dirs is in the 4.5TB ballpark, much too high for the VM storage capacity!

-The steps to running the compare tool at VM are the following:
+The steps to running the compare tool on the VM are the following:

 - run date: log the run date here
 - conda env: log the name of the conda environment you are using